massanoori/THRotator/docs-source/en/pages/development.rst

 3. Build ``d3d8`` for THRotator based on Direct3D 8, build ``d3d9`` for THRotator based on Direct3D 9.

-Build documentation
+Build manual
 ====================

-Sphinx is used to build the documentation of THRotator.
+Sphinx is used to build the manual of THRotator.

 Install Sphinx
 ------------------------